MinecraftForge/Documentation/docs/datastorage/capabilities.md

 Forge-provided Capabilities
 ---------------------------

-As of this writing, Forge provides two capabilities: IItemHandler and IFluidHandler
+As of this writing, Forge provides three capabilities: IItemHandler, IFluidHandler and IEnergyStorage

 IItemHandler exposes an interface for handling inventory slots.
 It can be applied to TileEntities (chests, machines, etc.), Entities (extra player slots, mob/creature inventories/bags), or ItemStacks (portable backpacks and such).
 It replaces the old `IInventory` and `ISidedInventory` with an automation-friendly system.

 IFluidHandler exposes an interface for handling fluid inventories.
 It can also be applied to TileEntities Entities, or ItemStacks.
 It replaces the old `IFluidHandler` with a more consistent and automation-friendly system.

+IEnergyStorage exposes an interface for handling energy containers.
+It can be applied to TileEntities, Entities or ItemStacks.
+It is based on the RF Api by TeamCoFH.

 Using an Existing Capability
 ----------------------------